drewtodd/drewux/content/posts/color-and-contrast/index.md

 ## Crafting Visually Accessible Websites
 ### 3 minute read

 > Color and contrast are powerful tools in conveying meaning, function, and emotion on websites and applications.
-However, it's crucial to recognize that these elements are perceived differently by individuals, impacting their experience with the content.
+However, it's crucial to recognize that these elements are perceived differently by individuals, impacting their experience with them.

-Welcome back to our series on designing accessible websites.
-Having laid the groundwork on accessibility basics and team roles, let's turn our attention to a crucial, yet often overlooked, aspect of accessible design — color and contrast.
+Welcome back to our series on [designing accessible websites](/tags/accessibility/).
+Having laid the groundwork on [accessibility basics and team roles](/posts/starting-with-accessibility-in-mind/), let's turn our attention to a crucial, yet often overlooked, aspect of accessible design — color and contrast.

 ## Understanding Color Accessibility
-Color is a powerful tool in web design, but it's important to remember that not everyone perceives color in the same way.
+Color is a powerful tool in interface design, but it's important to remember that not everyone perceives color in the same way.
 Color vision deficiencies, such as color blindness, can significantly alter how users interact with your website.

 ### The Challenge of Color Blindness
 As someone who deals with (admittedly mild) protanopia, I have a personal understanding of the challenges faced by those with color vision deficiencies.
 In fact, it’s more common than you might think.
 Color blindness affects approximately 1 in 12 men and 1 in 200 women globally.
 This means a substantial portion of your audience might not distinguish certain colors — a red error message might go unnoticed, or a green 'success' indicator might not make sense.